Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/UpdateToNewReleases/Moving-from-preview-to-GA.md

   ```

 ## Next steps

-- To customize policy assignments, please proceed with [Customize Policy Assignment](../../HowTo/deploy/Customize-Policy-Assignment)
+- For customizing policy assignments, refer to [Customize Policy Assignment](../../HowTo/deploy/Customize-Policy-Assignment).
-- To deploy with GitHub Actions, please proceed with [Deploy with GitHub Actions](../../HowTo/deploy/Deploy-with-GitHub-Actions)
+- For deployment using GitHub Actions, refer to [Deploy with GitHub Actions](../../HowTo/deploy/Deploy-with-GitHub-Actions).
-- To deploy with Azure DevOps Pipelines, please proceed with [Deploy with Azure Pipelines](../../HowTo/deploy/Deploy-with-Azure-Pipelines)
+- For deployment using Azure DevOps Pipelines, refer to [Deploy with Azure Pipelines](../../HowTo/deploy/Deploy-with-Azure-Pipelines).
-- To deploy with Azure CLI, please proceed with [Deploy with Azure CLI](../../HowTo/deploy/Deploy-with-Azure-CLI)
+- For deployment using Azure CLI, refer to [Deploy with Azure CLI](../../HowTo/deploy/Deploy-with-Azure-CLI).
-- To deploy with Azure PowerShell, please proceed with [Deploy with Azure PowerShell](../../HowTo/deploy/Deploy-with-Azure-PowerShell)
+- For deployment using Azure PowerShell, refer to [Deploy with Azure PowerShell](../../HowTo/deploy/Deploy-with-Azure-PowerShell).

 [Back to top of page](.)